SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 #### 4.4.2 Option to define the Join

 If the suggested Gems are not exactly what we need, we can just drag-and-drop components to the canvas and fill in the business logic.
 Sometimes we'll want to specify the **Join** transformation by changing the Copilot suggestion or creating our own.
+Check [here](/docs/low-code-sql/development/gems/joins.md) for details on configuring Join Gems.

 #### 4.4.3 Aggregate with Copilot suggestions